pbrocks/pbrocks-docs/migrating.md

 ## Deprecations and other API changes

-- Callbacks are no longer supported in Feathers service methods.
+- Callbacks are no longer supported in PMPro service methods.
 All service methods always return a Promise.
 Custom services must return a Promise or use `async/await`.
 - `service.before` and `service.after` have been replaced with a single `app.hooks({ before, after })`
 - `app.service(path)` only returns a service and cannot be used to register a new service anymore (via `app.service(path, service)`).
 Use `app.use(path, service)` instead.
 - Route parameters which were previously added directly to `params` are now in `params.route`